christophhagen/Clairvoyant/README.md

 Clairvoyant can be used as a metrics backend for [`swift-metrics`](https://github.com/apple/swift-metrics), to store metrics and serve them over a web api.
 Each `Counter`, `Recorder`, `Gauge` or `Timer` is forwarded to a metric with the same `label` (`id`).
 While counters become `Metric<Int>`, all others become `Metric<Double>` (be aware of the inaccuracy of `Double` when using `Recorder.record(Int64)`).

-To use a `MetricObserver` as a metrics backend, first import the module:
+To use a `MetricObserver` as a metrics backend, add a dependency for [ClairvoyantMetrics](https://github.com/christophhagen/ClairvoyantMetrics) and import the module:

 ```swift
 import Clairvoyant